Riggstadt/RELAXATION_OSCILLATOR/COMPARATOR_EXPERIMENTS.md

 - Rise times and more

 After analysing this type of circuit, one thing is clear, for trigger-happy environments hsyteresis is a fundamental requirement.

-## Inverting comparator with hysteresis and pull up resistor
-*Ongoing experimentation*